 In 2007, Meeke had a diverse scheduled of races, competing with Subaru Impreza S11 WRC at some Irish and British national events, taking the victories at International Rally of the Lakes and Ulster International Rally.
 He also participated in the Rallye Luxembourg with Citroën C2 R2, finishing third overall.
 In November 2007, he had only WRC appearance, entering Rally Ireland with Subaru Impreza S12 WRC, but retiring after nine stages.
-During 2007, one of Meeke's co-drivers were Paul Nagle, who became his regular navigator and they are still together in 2016.
+During 2007, one of Meeke's co-drivers were Paul Nagle, who became his regular navigator and they are stilltogether.

 Meeke tried five cars in 2008 season

 The even more diverse program followed in 2008 when Kris tried five different cars – Renault Clio S1600, Renault Clio R3, Ford Escort MKII, Toyota Corolla WRC and Citroën Xsara WRC.
 His only victory was at Sol Rally Barbados, with Toyota Corolla WRC.
-He competed in two WRC events, In Germany with Renault Clio S1600 and in Catalunya with Renault Clio R3.
+He competed in two WRC events, in Germany with Renault Clio S1600 and in Catalunya with Renault Clio R3.
 In December, he closed the season with Citroën Xsara WRC at Memorial Bettega.

 2009 Intercontinental Rally Challenge champion

 The milestone year for Kris was 2009 when he joined Peugeot UK Team to compete in the Intercontinental Rally Challenge.
-He was driving the Peugeot 207 S2000, prepared by Belgian Kronos Racing.
+He was driving a Peugeot 207 S2000, prepared by Belgian Kronos Racing.
 Meeke crashed at season-opening Rallye Monte-Carlo, but later he won three times (Brazil, Portugal and Belgium) to take the title ahead of Jan Kopecky.
 Except IRC program, Meeke returned to Sol Rally Barbados to drive Subaru Impreza S9 WRC and won the event.
 He didn't enter any WRC event.